Kaiwhiwhi Rawa i Tāwāhi/Kaituku Rawa Ki Tāwāhi

 Lee says the job often comes with long hours and hard work.
 "It can be quite frustrating when you've put a lot of effort into a distributor and things are just not happening, but it's good when you achieve things, like the annual sales targets that you set for yourself."

 There are no specific secondary education requirements to become an importer/exporter.
-However, useful subjects include English, maths, economics and foreign languages.
+However, business studies and languages are useful.

 Importers/exporters need to be: